4 min read

 Product staging vs. "just adding props"

-Props are optional.
-Product staging is not.
-A clean hero shot on a simple background can outperform a cluttered lifestyle scene every day—because clarity converts.
+Props are optional. product staging is not.
+A clean hero shot on a simple background can outperform a cluttered lifestyle scene — clarity usually wins when a buyer is skimming.

 Use this checklist to standardize product staging across your catalog and keep your brand visuals consistent.